mingzhe-zhang/mingzhe-zhang.github.io/_pages/all-news.md

 + [2025-07-01] I will serve as the Publicity Co-Chair of ISCA 2026.
 Please consider to submit your recent works!
 + [2025-04-23] I will serve as the TPC member of ICCD 2025.
 + [2025-04-16] One collaborative paper "RAC-NAF: A Reconfigurable Analog Circuitry for Nonlinear Activation Function Computation in Computing-in-Memory" has been accepted by IEEE Journal of Solid State Circuits (JSSC).
 Congrats to all collaborators!
-+ [2025-03-22] Our two papers ("FAST:An FHE Accelerator for Scalable-parallelism with Tunable-bit" and "FAST:An FHE Accelerator for Scalable-parallelism with Tunable-bit") and one collaborative paper ("XHarvest: Rethinking High-Performance and Cost-Efficient SSD Architecture with CXL-Driven Harvesting") have been accepted by ISCA 2025!
++ [2025-03-22] Our two papers ("FAST:An FHE Accelerator for Scalable-parallelism with Tunable-bit" and "Neo: Towards Efficient Fully Homomorphic Encryption Acceleration using Tensor Core ") and one collaborative paper ("XHarvest: Rethinking High-Performance and Cost-Efficient SSD Architecture with CXL-Driven Harvesting") have been accepted by ISCA 2025!
 Congrats to all!
 + [2025-02-15] One collaborative paper "ALLMod: Exploring Area-Efficiency of LUT-based Large Number Modular Reduction via Hybrid Workloads" has been accepted by DAC 2025!
 Congrats to all collaborators!
 + [2025-02-10] I will serve as the TPC member of MICRO 2025.
 + [2025-01-28] Our collaborative paper "An Efficient Delta Compression Framework Seamlessly Integrated into Inline Deduplication" has been accepted by ACM Transactions on Storage.
 Congrats to all collaborators!